AI trainer/educator: the complete hiring guide

 - Teaching experience matters more than technical depth - AI trainers who understand adult learning principles consistently outperform those with only technical credentials when it comes to driving actual adoption

-- AI skills decay in 3-4 months - The half-life of AI knowledge is shorter than most training programs, requiring trainers who can build continuous learning systems rather than one-time courses
+- AI skills change 66% faster than other roles - Skill demands in AI-exposed jobs are changing at nearly twice the rate of other positions, requiring trainers who can build continuous learning systems rather than one-time courses

 - Translation beats explanation - The best AI trainers translate technical concepts into business value rather than explaining how algorithms work, meeting learners where they actually are